 The Department of Corrections provided documents demonstrating data was being collected, aggregated and maintained.
-The Department maintains reviews and collects data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
+The department maintains reviews and collects data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
 Data is collected from a number of sources, but main source is Management Information Notification System (MINS).
-The MINS system includes, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Department of Justice.
-The PREA Coordinator has access to information in MINS and gets other information upon requests to OIG.
+The MINS system is utilized to report incidents of inmate on inmate sexual assault and harassment cases.
+Office of Inspector General (OIG) has a separate system on staff on inmate sexual cases.
+PREA Coordinator has access to info in MINS and gets other information upon requests from OIG.
 The information is aggregated for all to be placed in Annual Report.
-The report was completed and provided to DOJ September 2015.
+The report was completed and provided to DOJ February 2016.

-FDC 602.053 Prison Rape: Prevention, Detection, and Response Page 2 Section 6 Page 3-4 Section 17 page 13 Section 7 2015 Corrective Action Plan for the facility.
+FDC 602.053 Prison Rape: Prevention, Detection, and Response Page 2 Section 6 Page 3-4 Section 17 page 13 Section 7 2013 Corrective Action Plan for the facility.